fhiso/sources-and-citations/citation-elements.md

 Any *sub-element* of a *single-valued* *super-element* *must* be *single-valued*.

-A *citation element's* **ultimate super-element** is defined inductively as follows.
-If the *citation element* is not a *sub-element* of any other *citation element*, then it is defined to be its own *ultimate super-element*.
-Otherwise, its *ultimate super-element* is the *ultimate super-element* of its *super-element*.
+A *citation element's* **super-element list** is an ordered list of IRIs defined inductively as follows.
+If the *citation element* is not a *sub-element*, then its *super-element list* contains just its *citation element name*.
+Otherwise, its *super-element list* is the *super-element list* of its *super-element* to which its own *citation element name* is appended.

+A *citation element's* **ultimate super-element** is defined as the first IRI in its *super-element list*.

-{.note}  This definition of an *ultimate super-element* follows the (possibly empty) chain of *super-elements* until it reaches something that is not a *sub-element*.
+{.note}  This definition is equivalent to following the (possibly empty) chain of *super-elements* until it reaches something that is not a *sub-element*.
 It is used in specifying how applications are permitted to reorder *citation element sets*.

-A *citation element set* *must not* contain more than one *citation element* with the same *layer identifier* and *ultimate super-element*, unless the *ultimate super-element* is defined as being *multi-valued*.

-{.ednote}  This fails to handle the case where the *citation elements* have a common *super-element* that is declared to be *single-value*, but the *ultimate super-element* is *multi-valued*.
+The **ultimate single-valued super-element** of a *single-valued* *citation element* is defined as the first IRI in its *super-element list* that is the name of an *citation element* that is *single-valued*.

+{.note}  This definition is equivalent to following the (possibly empty) chain of *super-elements*, stopping at the last *single-valued* element in the chain.
+It is used in specifying the constraints on *sub-elements* that are *single-valued*.

+The **most-refined common super-element** of a collection of *citation elements* is defined as the last IRI that appears in the *super-element list* of every *citation elements* in the collection.
+It is only defined for *citation elements* that share a *ultimate super-element*.

+{.note} This definition is equivalent to following the chains of *super-elements* for each *citation element*, stopping at the first element that appears in each chain.
+It is used in specifying how to *merge* *citation elements*.

 ### Range